openharmony/docs/en/application-dev/database/database-relational-guidelines.md

 ### Creating or Deleting an RDB Store

-The table below describes the APIs available for creating and deleting an RDB store.
+The following table describes the APIs available for creating and deleting an RDB store.

 **Table 1** APIs for creating and deleting an RDB store